Introduction

 Known as the gastronomic center of the United States, New Orleans boasts an opulent and miscellaneous cuisine.
 The city is renowned for the shrimp Creole, crawfish étouffée, and jambalaya.

-With its widespread appeal, jambalaya has become synonymous with New Orleans, and visitors seek it out every day.
+With its widespread appeal, jambalaya has become synonymous with New Orleans, and visitors seek it out daily.

 This is the very best of Creole cooking.
 Its heartiness makes it especially good in February.
 Visitors flood the city searching for authentic New Orleans cuisine, of which the rice-and-meat dish is always at the top of their must-try lists.
 Visitors cannot help but love the heapings of expertly cooked seafood, meats, and, occasionally, vegetables over just the right amount of perfectly cooked rice.
 The dish has been adapted and metamorphosed to fit any cook’s taste, whether they are making theirs spicy or mild—and, in some restaurants, more like a soup-less prawn stew than Creole jambalaya.
 Visitors also find Jambalaya compatible with their wine, especially Beaujolais, as are her Creole sisters, etouffée and gumbo.